fjs138/frank-mail/readme.md

     * allow the user to delete and send messages.
     * storage of contacts, and the associated add and delete functions for maintaining them

-- The client will provide:
+- The mail client will provide:
     - a web-based application that can be viewed in any web browser.
     - the user a list of mailboxes in their account
     - the ability to see a list of messages within a selected mailbox